jaredjxyz/Pacman-Tournament-Agent/README.md

-# OrganicStupidity
+# Team Organic Stupidity
-Pacman capture the flag agent
+A capture the flag agent by Jared Jensen and Chris Gradwohl, University of California, Santa Cruz

 ## Contest: Pacman Capture the Flag